thespacedoctor/xxxpython_package_namexxx/docs/source/markdown_syntax.md

 ## Transclusion

-If MMD transclusion is working you will see install instructions here:
+If MMD transclusion is working you will see usage instructions here:

-{{_includes/installation.md}}
+{{usage.md}}

 If iA transclusion is working you will see a unicorn here: